nasa-jpl/FlightView/README.md

 - Fast, modern, multi-core CPU.
 - NVIDIA Graphics Card with 512MB VRAM, i.e, GTX 560 (adjust the size of GPU_BUFFER_SIZE in constants.h of cuda_take and make a clean compile to change this setting)
 - Linux OS such as Debian, Ubuntu, or Mint
-- Proprietary NVIDIA CUDA-capable driver version 10.1 or greqater (>=12.1 preferred).
+- Proprietary NVIDIA CUDA-capable driver version 10.1 or greater (>=12.1 preferred).

 ## Contact Us!